 Beneficiaries of international protection are entitled to social benefits under the national social security system.
-Their rights in this respect are equal to Slovenian citizens and do not differ between persons with refugee and subsidiary protection status.
+Their rights in this respect are equal to Slovenian citizens and do not differ between persons with refugee status and subsidiary protection.
 The main authority for granting social assistance is the territorially competent Centre for Social Work.

 One considerable problem faced by beneficiaries of international protection is the lack of social security during the initial period after being granted status.
 The precondition for applying for social welfare is registered address of residence, which means beneficiaries must first rent an apartment or be accommodated in an integration house (see Housing).
-This, together with the time it takes to process their social welfare claim, can in practice take up to two months, during which time beneficiaries often have to rely on humanitarian support of welfare organisations.
-The IPA used to include a special “one-off financial assistance” provision received upon being granted status, which prevented such situations from occurring.
-Unfortunately, however, this provision was erased with the reform of April 2016.
+This, together with the time it takes to process their social welfare claim, can in practice take up to two months, during which time beneficiaries often have to rely on humanitarian support of welfare organisations

 Article 95 IPA.